 - Mash potatoes while hot: Potatoes are much easier to mash while they are still hot!
 Keep this in mind especially if you are using a manual piece of equipment, like a potato masher.

-🍴 More Delicious Sides to Try
+🍴 More Delicious Recipes to Try

 🍽️ Recipe